vchs/heroapp_TeenyURL/README.md

 Tempest or Cloud Foundry provide the environment variable for node.js application to bind the server port and services(PostgreSql or Redis) configration.

-The environment variables are VCAP_APP_PORT and VCAP_SERVICES.
+The environment variables are PORT and VCAP_SERVICES.
 You can take a look how we parse the variables in the [app.js](https://github.com/vmw-tmpst/heroapp-TeenyURL/blob/master/app.js) and [lib/ServiceBinding.js](https://github.com/vmw-tmpst/heroapp-TeenyURL/blob/master/lib/ServiceBinding.js).

 Another example: [Using Cloud Foundry MongoDB services from Node.js applications](http://docs.cloudfoundry.com/services/mongodb/nodejs-mongodb.html)